Visit the Bonanza Publishing Page

 Wild West Trivia

-This seven-volume series of trivia games will provide hours of fun family entertainment and, even better, they are educational.
+This seven-volume series of trivia books will provide hours of fun family entertainment and, even better, they are educational.

 Everyone loves the challenge and the opportunity to test their knowledge of trivia.

 Trivia can be played while traveling, or enjoyed around the campfire, or on a rainy day in the condo.

-These games are priced right, and will provide hours of fun and excitement for the whole family.
+These books are priced right, and will provide hours of fun and excitement for the whole family.

 Wild West Trivia books include: